rwieruch/blog_robinwieruch_content/conditional-rendering-react.md

 }
 {{< /highlight >}}

 That's your way to go when you want to return an element or nothing.
+The technique is also called short-circuit evaluation.
 It makes it even more concise than a ternary operation when you would return null for a condition.

 {{% chapter_header "switch case operator in React" "switch-case-operator" %}}